This post may contain affiliate links. Full disclosures here.

 You may be very interested to find out what these breastfeeding and pumping oddities are.

-Whether you are new to breastfeeding and looking for an answer to a weird breastfeeding question or you are doing your research a head of time, I think you’re in the right place!
+Maybe you are new to breastfeeding and are looking for an answer to a weird breastfeeding question.
+Or, you are just doing some research a head of time.

 What are Those Weird Breastfeeding Feelings?

 The first weird breastfeeding fact I want to share with you can be a serious issue and should be treated appropriately.
 However, I’ll try and keep things light and fun as much as possible.

 It began with a strange sensation I started noticing a couple of months into exclusively pumping.

 A very odd and very real sense of anxiety would rush in and take over my emotions every time I would begin a breast pumping session – I thought, this is so strange.

 For those of you who don’t know what I’m referring to, I can only explain the sensation as strong feelings of dread and doom that suddenly wash over you like a black hole!